BryanApellanes/Bam.Net.Core/shared/bam.net.shared/CoreServices/README.md

 ## UserRegistryService

 The UserRegistryService manages user accounts for a bam application.
-It implements Bam.Net.UserAccounts.IUserManagerwhich is useful for signing up and messaging new users.
+It implements Bam.Net.UserAccounts.IUserManager which is useful for signing up and messaging new users.

 ## ApplicationRegistrationService